Do We Need Subsidiarity in Software?: Data Flow Monitoring Results

 \subsubsection{Chat:}

-Slack contacted Amazon, Amazon AES, Rubicon Project, and Cloudflare.
-Slack transferred application data to Amazon.
+Slack transferred application data to Amazon and contacted content delivery networks as well as the advertising platform Rubicon Project.
 Discord contacted Cloudflare and Amazon, and did not transfer any application data.
 Figure \ref{fig:idle-chat} summarizes our chat application results.